jac307/MediaArtTutorials/IARTS1T03/WT-W8.md

 Your work will be assessed based on:

 - **Clarity of Spatial Sonic Intentions (PDF)**
-  The written description clearly explains how stereo positioning, speaker dominance, and depth shape listener experience and extend your Week 6 lighting approach.
+  The written description clearly explains how stereo movement (panning), depth (volume/reverb), and camera distance shape listener experience and extend your Week 6 lighting transformation.

 - **Stereo Spatialization & Sound Design (WAV + RPP)**
-  The 30-second composition demonstrates intentional use of panning (Left ↔ Right), controlled volume to create depth, at least three layered sound sources, effective fades, and clean audio levels without distortion.
+  The 30-second stereo composition demonstrates intentional use of panning (Left ↔ Right), controlled volume to create depth (foreground/background), at least six layered sound sources, effective fades, and clean audio levels (final peak at -0.3 dB, no distortion).
+Spatial movement feels deliberate rather than random.

-- **Spatial Floor Map & Camera Positions (PDF)**
-  The updated floor map clearly identifies stage, speaker positions, and both camera viewpoints, and these spatial decisions are reflected in the sound design and rendered video.

-- **Perceptual Difference in Video Render (MP4)**
+- **Integration in Blender & Camera Embodiment (MP4)**
-  The final render clearly demonstrates how listener proximity affects sonic dominance and spatial perception, while maintaining a static, intentionally framed composition.
+  The stereo sound is correctly attached to a centered Speaker object.
+Camera movement (closer ↔ farther) clearly affects perceived volume and spatial nuance, while lighting timing remains aligned with the 30-second structure.
+Framing remains intentional.

 - **Technical Execution & File Organization**
-  All required files (`.pdf`, `.rpp`, `.wav`, `.mp4`) follow correct naming conventions, maintain a 30-second duration, and are properly exported (not viewport recordings).
+  All required files (`.pdf`, `.rpp`, `.wav`, `.mp4`) follow correct naming conventions, maintain a 30-second duration, and are properly rendered (not viewport recordings).

 ---